Wavy Hair Care

 Wavy hair can take anywhere from about 20 minutes to 10+ hours to dry, depending on thickness, porosity and length.

 How long your hair takes to dry can vary a lot depending on your hair thickness, porosity and length.
 Whether you are air drying or diffusing will be a major factor as well.
 If your hair takes several hours to air dry, this may be a good reason to diffuse your hair instead of air drying.
+While we know that blow drying can cause heat damage, leaving hair wet for really long periods of time can also cause damage.
+When our hair is full of water, it swells the cuticle and being left in that bloated state longterm can harm the cuticle.

 If you use mousse or gel, you’ll want to refrain from touching your hair until it’s totally dry.
 It can be really challenging to not touch your hair if it takes several hours to dry!